Skin & Hair care A-Z beauty glossary definitions. Defining active ingredients with meaningful results. Updated regularly.

 - Eleven lines

-- Elfe Flower is used to thicken thin skin, especially useful around the eyes and mouth.
+- Elfe Flower is used to thicken thin skin, especially useful around the eyes and mouth to reduce wrinkling.

 - Ingredients that lubricate the skin surface, smoothing or softening its’ appearance.
 They tend to be heavier than creams and moisturizers.

 - An emulsifier binds together skin care ingredients.
 There are both synthetic chemical and natural emulsifiers.

 - Epidermis is the thin, outer protective layer of the skin.
 The epidermis is made up of five sub-layers: the stratum germinativum, stratum spinosum, stratum lucidum, stratum granulosum, and stratum corneum.